Skip to Content

 Who are Venom and Carnage’s hosts?

-Although it was previously established that Carnage has a strong sense of loyalty towards his main host Kassady, he’s had several other hosts that weren’t Kassady.
+Although it was previously established that Carnage has a strong loyalty towards his main host Kassady, he’s had several other hosts that weren’t Kassady.
 Some of his hosts were John Jameson, the son of J Jonah, Ben Reily, and even The Silver Surfer.

 Venom, on the other hand, also has a slew of hosts.
 I’ve already mentioned Spider-Man when Spider-Man mistook him for a black suit, but he’s also had a ton of other well-known hosts, one of which is the antihero Deadpool.

-In Deadpool’s Secret Wars, it was revealed that one of Venom’s first human hosts was actually Deadpool.
+In Deadpool’s Secret Wars, it was revealed that one of Venom’s first human hosts was Deadpool.
 Although they parted ways, Venom eventually returned to Deadpool in Deadpool: Back in Black.

 Some of Venom’s hosts were also: